MKastek/GCP-ACE-exam/virtural-private-cloud.md

         - *Partner Interconnect* provides connectivity between your on-premises and VPC networks through a supported service provider.
     - Consider using Cloud VPN if you [don’t require low-latency and high availability](https://cloud.google.com/network-connectivity/docs/interconnect/concepts/overview#cloud-vpn-considerations) to set up IPSec VPN tunnels between your networks.
 IPSec VPN tunnels encrypts data.
         - A Cloud VPN tunnel doesn't require the overhead or costs associated with a direct, private connection.
 Cloud VPN only requires a VPN device in your on-premises network.

+### Shared VPC
+Shared VPC allows projects to share a common VPC network.
+VPNs are used to link VPCs to on premises networks.